 Not only has there been an increase in the total number of solar cars sold, but manufacturers have also stepped up their game to take over that market share in a highly competitive marketplace.
 From 2015-2018, the total number of solar plug-in cars increased from approximately 115,000 to over 361,000 in the U.S. alone.
 With this trend likely to keep growing, there’s plenty that manufacturers can do in order to remain competitive, fairly price their vehicles, and take hold of a segmented market.

-Improving the battery quality for solar powered cars is one of the premier ways manufacturers can differentiate themselves in this highly competitive marketplace.
+Improving the battery quality for solar-powered cars is one of the premier ways manufacturers can differentiate themselves in this highly competitive marketplace.
 With dozens of manufacturers in the race to overtake a saturated market, greater battery capacity is the first way companies can appease their buyers.
-Manufacturers use lithium-ion batteries, which are still considered the best option for solar powered cars because they’re most affordable.
+Manufacturers use lithium-ion batteries, which are still considered the best option for solar-powered cars because they’re the most affordable.
 Other options include: